MoonAntonio/andygrunwald.github.io/content/post/homebrew-migrate-your-php-setup.md

 ## 4. Verify Installation

-Before we continue we want to ensure that the
+Before we continue, we want to ensure that the
 - PHP installation was successful
 - [PATH] is set properly
 - [PEAR] is configured properly